blissfuljuan/it342-g01-mid2425/rivera-nico-journal/journal.md

 **What I'm still confused about:**
 How to refresh the token automatically or extend its validity, and how to securely store credentials in production.

+---

+#### 🗓️ **Daily Reflection (Date: 06-20-2025)**
+**1. What did I accomplish yesterday?**
+- Completed GitHub and Google login OAuth2 integration.

+**2. What will I do today?**
+- Implement Google Contacts API integration in our Spring Boot app and test fetching contact data.

+**3. Any blockers or challenges?**
+- Uncertain how to manage token refresh cycles and securely store client secrets in production.